 Home Forward operates or participates in a number of programs that have been designed to align housing with supportive services in order to ensure success for participating families.
-These includinge local non-traditional rent assistance programs, our local project based voucher programs, and the Veterans Affairs Supportive Housing (VASH) program.
-In all cases, jurisdictional or community partners provide supports for families who access the housing, with target populations families who access the housing, with target populations including families exiting homelessness, former foster youth, seniors, and people with disabilities.
+These includinge local nontraditional rent assistance programs, our local project based voucher programs, and the Veterans Affairs Supportive Housing (VASH) program.
+In all cases, jurisdictional or community partners provide supports for families who access the housing, with target populations including families exiting homelessness, former foster youth, seniors, and people with disabilities.